YounghwaJung/upsample_lidar/README.md

-# Fast Point Clouds Upsampling with Uncertainty Quantification for Autonomous Vehicles
+# Fast Point Clouds Upsampling with Uncertainty Quantification for Autonomous Vehicles accepted to 2022-ICRA
-Sumitted to 2022-ICRA

 ## Description